awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    If your worker nodes are more than one Kubernetes minor version older than your control plane, then you must upgrade your worker nodes to a newer Kubernetes minor version before you update your cluster's Kubernetes version\.
 For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/release/version-skew-policy/) in the Kubernetes documentation\.

    We recommend that you update your worker nodes to your cluster's current pre\-update Kubernetes minor version prior to your cluster update\.
 Your worker nodes must not run a newer Kubernetes version than your control plane\.
 For example, if your control plane is running version 1\.15 and your workers are running version 1\.13, update your worker nodes to version 1\.14 or 1\.15 \(recommended\) before you update your cluster’s Kubernetes version to 1\.16\.
-For more information, see [Worker node updates](update-workers.md)\.
+For more information, see [Self\-managed worker node updates](update-workers.md)\.

 1. The pod security policy admission controller is enabled on Amazon EKS clusters running Kubernetes version 1\.13 or later\.
 If you are upgrading your cluster to Kubernetes version 1\.13 or later, ensure that the proper pod security policies are in place before you update to avoid any issues\.
 You can check for the default policy with the following command: